You are not broken. You are becoming.

 Your investment reflects the depth of the experience, evidence-based tools provided, expert facilitation, access to a Board Certified Menopause Specialist, and the in-person space being held.

-In-person Perimenopause, Menopause, and Midlife Transition Retreat Details:
+In-person Perimenopause and Menopause Retreat Details:

 • Date: Sunday, April 26th, 2026